 Kathleen began by telling us a bit about her background, and her incredible journey from homelessness to her current position as a motivational speaker, providing an example to others.
 Barely having finished high school, she took a few college courses but never completed her degree.
 Throughout all her 20s and 30s, Kathleen lived a fast life, making poor choices which rendered her virtually unemployable and homeless.
 Finally, she experienced something of a spiritual awakening, and started taking any job she could get, inviting new possibilities into her life.
 She realized that sometimes the only way out is through.

 After some tough, down and dirty sorts of jobs, Kathleen decided to try for a more stable office position.
 On her first interview in the corporate world, with no experience or track record to speak of, her interviewer asked her why she should consider hiring her.
 Kathleen answered promptly: "Because I'll be best sales person you've ever had!”
-This was an inflection point for Kathleen.
+It was an inflection point for Kathleen.
 It was time to lay it all out and put it on the line.

 From there, Katherine made serious strides in business.
 She got the quintessential corner office, 25 people reported to her, and she was knocking sales projections out of the park.
 Life was good.
 And yet, something was still missing.
 Not only was the corporate work hampering her creative juices, but she noticed that the company she worked for was engaging in some very unethical business practices.
 These resulted in the company being driven into the ground.